arwyn-s/pokemon-teams-mongo/README.md

 # POKEMON-TEAMS DATABASES.

 This is a local database creator for the downloaded pokemon database.
+Download database from veekun.com or [direct Link](https://veekun.com/static/pokedex/downloads/veekun-pokedex.sqlite.gz)

 ### Tools